Cloud Testing Services: 2026 Security & Compliance Guide for HIPAA, GDPR, SOC 2, PCI-DSS

 In the United States, cloud testing compliance is driven primarily by industry-specific regulations.
 HIPAA governs healthcare data, PCI-DSS governs payment card data, and state-level privacy laws (California's CCPA/CPRA, Virginia's VCDPA, Colorado's CPA) create additional requirements for consumer data.
 The proposed HIPAA rule update for 2025 is expected to make annual penetration testing mandatory for all covered entities and business associates, representing a significant expansion of testing requirements for healthcare cloud applications.

 Vervali's global presence across India, the UAE, and the United States enables multi-market compliance testing with deep expertise in each region's specific requirements.
-This "global yet local" approach means organizations can work with a single testing partner who understands the nuances of DPDP (India), PDPL (UAE), HIPAA (US), and GDPR (EU) rather than engaging separate regional vendors.
+This "global yet local" approach means organizations can work with a single testing partner who understands the nuances of DPDP (India), PDPL/ADHICS (UAE), HIPAA (US), and GDPR (EU) rather than engaging separate regional vendors.

 How Can Teams Implement Continuous Compliance Testing Effectively?